-- At the Outer Cove Brook below Airport station at the point of deployment, the dissolved oxygen, conductivity and turbidity sensors ranked 'excellent' while the temperature and pH sensors ranked 'good'. - At removal, pH, dissolved oxygen and turbidity on the field sonde ranked 'excellent', while conductivity ranked 'good' when compared with a freshly calibrated QA/QC sonde.
-The temperature sensor ranked 'fair', reading lower than the field sonde.
-This may be due to the temperature sensor not having stabilized in the cold environment before the value was recorded. - Deployment and removal instrument performance rankings for Outer Cove Brook at Clovelly Golf Course for the period of October 8, 2013 through to November 6, 2013 are summarized in Table 3.
+- At the Outer Cove Brook below Airport station at the point of deployment, the pH sensor ranked 'excellent' while the conductivity, dissolved oxygen and turbidity sensors ranked 'good'.
+The temperature sensor on deployment ranked 'poor', which was due to a faulty thermometer on the QA/QC sonde used during deployment. - At removal, conductivity on the field sonde ranked 'excellent', while temperature and turbidity ranked 'good' when compared with a freshly calibrated QA/QC sonde.
+The pH sensor ranked 'fair' and the dissolved oxygen sensor ranked 'marginal'.
+Sensor drift may have been an issue as this was a longer than normal deployment period (41 days). - Deployment and removal instrument performance rankings for Outer Cove Brook at Clovelly Golf Course for the period of November 6, 2013 through to December 17, 2013 are summarized in Table 3.

-Table 3: Instrument performance rankings for Outer Cove Brook at Clovelly Golf Course Oct 8, 2013 - Nov 6, 2013
+Table 3: Instrument performance rankings for Outer Cove Brook at Clovelly Golf Course Nov 6, 2013 - Dec 17, 2013